 Pick Your Favorite Cameron’s Blend

 Pour over brewers are known for allowing a coffee’s more delicate and complex flavors to shine.
-For this reason, we’d recommend choosing a nice light roast, like Cameron’s Organic Breakfast Blend, Colombian Supremo, or Kona Blend.
+For this reason, we’d recommend choosing a nice light roast, like Cameron’s Organic Breakfast Blend, Woods & Water, or Hawaiian Blend.
 You can use our ground coffee, or take your time, and keep it extra fresh by grinding your own.
 If you’re grinding your own, aim for the coffee to look about as coarse as sea salt.
 Place the grounds in the dampened filter, then place the dripper on top of your favorite mug.

 In a circular motion, pour just enough water to completely saturate all of the grounds, then let them rest for 30 seconds.
 This process is called blooming, and it allows for an even coffee extraction.